Reviews You Can Rely On

 Noise Cancellation

-Apple's Transparency mode is so good that it's like you aren't wearing headphones.
+If you need to hear past the noise cancellation, Apple also has a transparency mode.
+Apple's Transparency mode is so effective that it's like you're not wearing headphones.
 You'll have surrounding awareness whenever you want it.

 apple airpods max - the airpods max is a top-performing headphone, but for $100-$200...